A bit about yourself and your magazine?

 I have been in Marketing, Design and Photography for over 30 years.
-In this time I have worked in several agencies initially as a designer and then working up to Creative Director and ran my own design and photography studio for 15 years.
-I now finally find myself at the helm of Surfing Life, one Australia’s preeminent surf magazines.
-As a life long surfer, this in an amazing position to be in, to combine both my craft and my passion into a career.
-Surfing Life was fist published in 1985 (the same year I started surfing) and has been at the forefront of surf media ever since.
-In recent times, with the onset of online platforms, Surfing Life has had to adjust and in doing has developed a publishing strategy that says it apart from everyone else in the industry.
-We publish five issue a year focusing on the five pillars of surfing, Waves, Travel, Technique, Boards and Surfers.
-Our promise to every reader is they will become a better surfer, this is close to our heart.
+In this time, I have worked in several agencies initially as a designer and then working up to Creative Director and ran my own design and photography studio for 15 years.
+I now finally find myself at the helm of Surfing Life, one of Australia’s preeminent surf magazines.
+As a life-long surfer, this in an amazing position to be in, to combine both my craft and my passion into a career.
+Surfing Life was first published in 1985 (the same year I started surfing) and has been at the forefront of surf media ever since.
+In recent times, with the onset of online platforms, Surfing Life has had to adjust and in doing so, has developed a publishing strategy that sets it apart from everyone else in the industry.
+We publish five issues a year focusing on the five pillars of surfing, Waves, Travel, Technique, Boards and Surfers.
+Our promise to every reader is that they will become a better surfer; this is close to our heart.

 What makes a great adventure & action sports image for you?

 A great adventure & action sport image is something that evokes emotion, be it awe, amazement, fear, dreams, etc, etc, it doesn’t really matter, it just needs to move you.
 I firmly believe action images have that ability.
 Of course, color depth, sharpness, framing and focal point all come into making the emotion jump off the page/screen, but unless it makes me stop in my tracks then it doesn’t have it.

 What is your relationship with photography?

 I have been utilizing photography since day one of my career and then eventually started shooting myself, with a shutter count nearing the million mark I’ve certainly spent a lot of time behind the lens and continually shoot surf to this day.
 On top of that I am also the senior photo editor at Surfing Life and select most of the images that go to print.